 The Learning Exchange is an entry point for faculty from UBC and other universities to engage with Vancouver’s Downtown Eastside.
 We can support you to:

 Connect with the community

 We can help bring people together to do community-based participatory research, including facilitating recruitment and data collection.
 And we can connect you with people and organizations in the DTES.
 We’ve been building relationships here since 1999; our experience allows us to span conventional boundaries and our locally based staff team can help navigate the community and its culture.

 Find new routes to share research results

 Our connections allow you to access local networks conducive to knowledge exchange and translation.
 We also lead a collaborative initiative between community organizations and university partners to make research findings accessible – the Making Research Accessible initiative (MRAi).
-One of our vehicles is the DTES Info Hub – an online, open access information portal.
+One of our vehicles is the DTES RAP – an online, open access information portal.
 It’s just one way your research can be brought to a wider audience that includes the local community and the general public.